vamshivk/HangmanGame/README.md

 2. Open the 'index.html' file in your browser.
 3. Start playing the game and enjoy educating and informative experience.

+## Deployment Instructions

+1. Upload the Repository to GitHub: First, upload the project's repository to GitHub.
+This can be done by creating a new repository on GitHub or pushing the local repository to an existing one.
+2. Access and Configure Repository Settings: Once the repository is on GitHub, go to the repository's page.
+On the top menu of your repository, click on "Settings."
+4. Configure Deployment Source: In the left sidebar, navigate to the "Pages" section.
+Under "Source", click on the dropdown menu and select Deploy from a branch (typically, the `main` or `master` branch).
+5. Select Publishing Source: After the deployment branch is selected, GitHub Pages will automatically detect the root directory.
+If the HTML file is in the root directory, it will serve as the main page.
+However, a different directory can also be defined.
+6. Save the Configuration: Click the "Save" button to save the GitHub Pages configuration.
+7. Access Your Deployed Site: After saving the configuration, GitHub Pages will provide a URL using which the deployed site can be accessed.

 ## Credits
 - Computer Science related sourced from the API endpoint for the Open Trivia Database (OpenTDB) API - [Link](https://opentdb.com/api.php?amount=10&category=18&difficulty)